KennethGrace/krash-kourse/objects/README.md

 <method-wrapper '__add__' of int object at 0x8a48e0>
 <method-wrapper '__add__' of str object at 0x7f476dccc1b8>
 ```
 We can see here that both objects have unique instances of a method called `__add__`.
 The definition of `__add__` is unique to each object and so their functionality is entirely independent.
 This `__add__` method is invoked whenever python encounters the `+` operator.
+Specifically, the `+` operator is calling the `__add__` method of the first term and passing the second term as an argument.

 Similarly, the `__repr__` method is invoked whenever python encounters the `print()` function.
+This function in particular draws a striking parallel to our coffee example from earlier.
+The implementation of `__repr__` tells our "coffee machine" how to dispense the coffee to us.

 Now that we've seen the basic nature and methodology of Python Objects.
 Let's see some of the other important Objects Python provides us to play with out of the box.
 I won't be covering the detailed functioning of these Objects as this is already well documented [here](https://docs.python.org/3/).
-From here on, I will only be introducing the basic function and use case of Objects.
+From here on, I will only be introducing the basic function and use case of these Objects as Objects.

 [*lists-and-dicts.py*](lists-and-dicts.py) - Figure 2.1
 ```python